rafapaulin/rpg-am/README.md

-# rpg-am
+# RPG Adventure Manager
-A character sheet manager, among other stuff
+A character sheet manager, among other stuff for DnD 5.0

 Changelog: